What to Avoid Saying to Someone with Schizoaffective Disorder

 This way, you’ll create a respectful and validating communication environment.

-A Mission for Michael (AMFM) provides compassionate and comprehensive mental health care tailored to individuals with schizoaffective disorder.
+A Mission for Michael (AMFM) provides compassionate and thorough mental health care designed for individuals with schizoaffective disorder.

 Saying things like “Everyone gets sad sometimes” makes schizoaffective disorder seem trivial.
 Everyone’s mental health journey is different, and comparisons can be misleading and unhelpful.